-Habitat for Humanity of Greenville County, organized in 1985, is an affiliate of Habitat for Humanity International.
+Habitat for Humanity of Greenville County, founded in 1985, is an affiliate of Habitat for Humanity International.
 Habitat for Humanity was founded on the conviction that every man, women and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.
 Habitat for Humanity of Greenville County is dedicated to eliminating substandard housing locally through constructing, rehabilitation and preserving homes; by advocating for fair and just housing policies, and by providing training and access to resources to help families improve their shelter conditions.

 About Habitat for Humanity International